 Any individual who is the victim of a an on-campus sex offense, and any student who is the victim of an off-campus sex offense impacting the education environment may receive information on community resources such as mental health care, victim advocacy and housing referrals.
 Technology center administrators will work with these individuals to assess the need and craft appropriate interventions to ensure continued student and employee success.

 Prior to October 1st of each year, the technology center will disseminate a campus crime report to all current students and employees via posting on the technology center’s website after individually notifying employees and students of the availability of the report.
 The report will comply with all aspects of the Clery Act.
-Applicants and members of the public may request a copy of this report by making a written request to the office of the director of facilities operations.
+Applicants and members of the public may request a copy of this report by making a written request to the Safety Coordinator.

 The district will maintain all statistical data on Clery Act crimes for seven (7) years.